JacobCooley/data-exchange-frontend/README.md

 Improvements:
 1. Add BigNumber.js is probably one of the most important
-2. Make chart data aggregate to better resemble depth chart
-3. Unit test the front end
+2. Unit test the front end
-4. Add Styling
+3. Add Styling
-5. Show arbitrage opportunities per exchange
+4. Show arbitrage opportunities per exchange